Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects

 As sketches are widely utilized in manufacture designing \cite{li2020sketch2cad, gryaditskaya2019opensketch, li2022free2cad}, animation drafting \cite{su2018live, simo2018mastering} and HCI (Human-Computer Interaction) \cite{ye20213d}, many algorithms {have been} presented to process freely drawn sketches targeting vectorization \cite{orbay2011beautification}, rough sketch cleanup \cite{simo2018mastering}, and simplification \cite{van2021strokestrip, liu2018strokeaggregator}.
 These methods are common in two places: {first,} they usually produce more local modifications on input sketches, and seldom consider or touch the global structures; {also,} the input of these methods is nearly ready-to-use sketches with perfect strokes that are straight, mutual{ly} parallel {or} curved with perpendicular angles.
 Hence, the aforementioned approaches are inapplicable to our task of beautifying the artifacts in the man-made object sketches with diverse local distortion and global inconsistency.
 As for {the drawing assistance to} the overall structures, prior approaches \cite{bae2008ilovesketch, dixon2010icandraw, lee2011shadowdraw} are mainly designed in a heuristic and {interactive} way that {provides a holistic scaffold or shadow guidance, and updates their guidance based on drawn strokes} during the drawing process. {Alternatively, Fi{\v{s}}er et al. \cite{fivser2016advanced} proposed a rule-based stroke beautification approach{, which, however, is} still conditioned on the former strokes and confined to the stroke sequences.} {Therefore, these methods} cannot be applied as post-processing to the existing hand-drawn sketches {without the drawing order of individual strokes}.

-{We observe that the traditional data-driven methods \cite{simo2018mastering, simo2016learning} usually lack robustness and fail to produce satisfactory beautification results for freely drawn sketches of man-made objects, especially when the inputs are created with large variations.} It is due to the fact that their well-trained inference models are heavily confined to the distribution of the limited training samples.
-We are largely inspired by CompoNet\cite{schor2019componet}{, which jumps} out of the bound of the empirical distribution of the observed data and {enriches} the distribution diversity of generated samples by learning both novel {part} synthesis and plausible part compositions. {Different from their generation task that tries to synthesize infinite outputs from finite inputs, our beautification task can be regarded as an {opposite} counterpart progress that aims to beautify the infinite freehand inputs to the finite outputs.}
+{We observe that the traditional data-driven methods \cite{simo2018mastering, simo2016learning} usually lack robustness and fail to produce satisfactory beautification results for freely drawn sketches of man-made objects, especially when the inputs are created with large variations.} This is because their trained inference models are heavily confined to {the limited training samples}.
+We are largely inspired by CompoNet\cite{schor2019componet}, which {transcends} the bound of the empirical distribution of the observed data and {enriches} the distribution diversity of generated samples by learning both novel {part} synthesis and plausible part compositions. {Different from their generation task that tries to synthesize infinite outputs from finite inputs, our beautification task can be regarded as {the reverse} process that aims to beautify the infinite freehand inputs to the finite outputs.}